What is Irish stick fighting?

 I will begin with the two known traditions that are still alive today.
-If one is interested in Irish stick I would, of course, suggest to help keep these traditions alive as much as possible.
+If one is interested in Irish stick I would, of course, suggest helping keep these traditions alive as much as possible.
 They present a sophisticated array of techniques which is unfortunately not found in the few historical documents that we have and represent a unique link to Ireland’s past.
 Like traditional Irish dance and music, I refer to them as Sean-nós or “old style”.

-If you live in Ireland and have never encountered or heard about people practicing the art, it is not a surprise.
+If you live in Ireland and have never encountered or heard about people practising the art, it is not a surprise.
 The resurgence of interest in the practice is relatively new and only a handful of people have kept their art alive (one that I am personally aware of) along with a certain culture of secrecy inherited from the days of the factions.
-If you do hear about someone who still know how to use a shillelagh in the traditional manner please do tell me!
+If you do hear about someone who still knows how to use a shillelagh in the traditional manner please do tell me!
 Such unique knowledge must be preserved before it is lost.

 The Antrim stick is as its name implies a style of stick fighting from County Antrim in Northern Ireland.
 The family tradition gets it back to the mid 19th century when a famous stick fighter from the region nicknamed “Tickety-boo” used it but it is possible that the style is, in fact, much older.
 The style was kept alive by the Ramsey family.